-The wreck of this 20th Century merchant vessel provides the best wreck dive in the Eyemouth area, and is probably one of the deepest dives at 28-30m.
+The Glanmire wreck is a 20th Century merchant vessel that provides the best wreck dive in the Eyemouth area and is probably one of the deepest dives at 28-30m.
 The ship hit Black Carrs and sank just off St. Abbs Head.
 It is still wreck-like although broken into many larger pieces.
-Some 200m offshore it is subjected to strong currents and can only be dived on slack, the wreck is clean swept of debris and material.
+Some 200m offshore it is subjected to strong currents and can only be dived on slack, the wreck is clean-swept of debris and material.

 As far as slack is concerned, having local knowledge is a great advantage.
 Diving with Pete Gibson one day, told us to kit up and get ready.
 We were all ready to go, and then he looked over the side, as did we.
 We saw a maelstrom of rip water, he said two minutes; we thought – you are kidding!
 Two minutes later he said go, we went and dropped next to the buoy in complete slack. how’s that for timing!